st-bert/learn-microservices/modules/communication/slides/3 - Sync communication (RestClient).md

 ## Consuming RESTful Services with RestClient

 In a microservices architecture, it is often necessary for services to consume APIs provided by other services.
-Spring Boot provides a simple way to achieve this through the `RestClient`, which allows for HTTP requests to be made and handled effectively.
+Spring Boot provides a simple way to achieve this through the `RestClient` class, which allows for HTTP requests to be made and handled effectively.

-To consume a RESTful service in Spring Boot, follow these steps (refer to order-service-no-db):
+To consume a RESTful service in Spring Boot, follow these steps (code/sync-one-to-one):

 1. **Create a New Spring Boot Project**:
    Use Spring Initializr to generate a new Spring Boot project with dependencies like `Spring Web`.